yudong-tian/nobackup/7.0/development/run-clm45/Readme.txt

 Results: LIS ran.
 But the results are not on the global domain -- they are on the South America continent projected to the global domain.

+Problem figured out: in ldt.config-1.25,
+      Landmask spatial transform:      none                   # none | mode | neighbor should be changed to
+      Landmask spatial transform:      mode                   # none | mode | neighbor

+But this change only fixed the problem with landmask.
+Other parameters are still on S. America.

 6/20/2016